purplepalmdash/CV/CV/CV_English.md

     Project Details:

     1. NOKIA1616, NOKIA1800, NOKIA1280, NOKIA C1-00's development and researching.
+Discuss on Platform choose, BOM discussion, estimate the RAM/ROM size, some functionality discussion, etc.
     2. Maintain the phone's audio module, including audio and FM redio----developing and debugging.
+Some click noise dismission, Audio Server priority, FMRadio function machine maintainence.
     3. Porting LUA to NOKIA1661 phone.
 We've finished a demo "lua" sudoku game on this phone.
+Finally Lua could be run on 384KB size ARM7 platform, and could draw without delay, and it could response to 3x4 keypad.
     4. Implement Nokia X1's  SD card FileSystem, and supporting this Filesystem's usage and development both on SDK and on target.

 07/08-09/08